Grading System in Ireland

 The leaving certificate examination is conducted after the completion of upper secondary studies.
 It is to be conducted before the application of higher education.

-- The grading system under this examination are :-
+The grading system under this examination are:-

 - The entrance level of college or university is based upon combined grades of 6 leaving certificate subjects.
 They can combine higher and ordinary papers.
-The maximum grade points that can be achieved is 600 points.
+The maximum number of grade points that can be achieved is 600 points.

 - All higher education systems have a minimum grading point that varies.
-That grading point is the cut off mark that a student needs to attain before giving an entrance exam.
+That grading point is the cut-off mark that a student needs to attain before giving an entrance exam.
 The very competitive courses have higher cut-offs in comparison to the ordinary ones.

 - If a student wants admission in Economics he should have scored well in that particular subject and also must have studied it properly.
 The grade does not matter in this case.